SShahparnia/CalHacks12.0/README.md

 ## Using Chroma for Paper Storage and Retrieval

-PaperMapper uses **Chroma** as its vector database to store and retrieve paper embeddings.
+Kensa uses **Chroma** as its vector database to store and retrieve paper embeddings.

 ```python
 import chromadb